-To do this we directly communicate with our community, we work with the media to help us deliver our messages.
+To do this we directly communicate with our community, we work with the media to help us deliver our messages and we actively seek to communicate with our many communities in the ways and places that they must respond to.

-We communicate with our community not just to inform them, but to engage and collaborate to build community capacity by increasing the community's knowledge on themes and issues affecting them each day.
+We will communicate with our community not just to inform them, but to engage and collaborate to build community capacity by increasing the community's knowledge on themes and issues affecting them each day.

-We also want our community to know we take their feedback seriously.
-We are here to support them as we make decisions and put in place plans that impact on their future.

-Open and effective communication with our community will deliver a range of benefits, including strong positive relationships, generating support and participation and raising awareness of our programs, activities and services.
+We also want our community to know we are here to support them as we make decisions and put in place plans that impact on their future and that we do take their feedback seriously.
+Open and effective communication with our community will deliver a range of benefits, including strong positive relationships, generating support and participation and improve community awareness of our programs, activities and services and how to access these services.
 Good communication is the key to improving customer service and meeting the expectations of the community.

 We are part of the community.
 Of our 300 employees, many live locally and are part of the Hawkesbury so we have a vested interest in the success and future of our region.
 We also recognise that the way we engage with our community has changed over time and it will continue to evolve.
+We are constantly looking at how we will work with our community and be flexible in our approach to ensure we are working in the spaces our community is communicating and engaging in.

-This Strategy identifies initiatives to support our commitment to communicating and engaging in a way that encourages open relationships and builds trust with our community.
+This Strategy identifies initiatives to support our commitment to communicating and engaging in a way that encourages open relationships and builds trust with our community as we strive to deliver our mission of leading and working with our community to create a healthy and resilient future.

-This Strategy is supported by a clear action plan that sets out how we will implement the principles and opportunities outlined in this document.
+This Strategy is supported by a clear action plan that sets out how we will implement the principles, strategies and opportunities outlined in this document.